Request a Demo Contact Us

 Vulnerability disclosure legal status

 Aligning the interests, incentives, and expectations of both hackers and host organizations primarily involves frequent and clear communication, but there is also a need to provide unambiguous legal clarity and assurance.
-Hacking involves testing, stressing, and sometimes even breaking software to rebuild and improve it.
+Hacking, or security research, involves testing, stressing, and sometimes even breaking software to rebuild and improve it.
 This creates problems, given a legal system that defaults to ownership as a starting point and presumes malice to be the motive for any party who uses and abuses software outside its supposed scope.
 As a result, the default legal status of vulnerability discovery and disclosure excludes good faith hacking.

 The Computer Fraud and Abuse Act (CFAA) prohibits the access of a computer without authorization or the exceeding of authorized access.
 This renders good faith testing of assets illegal where robust VDPs are not in place, and while the number of hackers convicted for related offenses is low, it has nevertheless had a chilling effect on the community; 60% of hackers do not submit vulnerabilities due to fear of legal retribution.